slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 "Don’t settle and don’t struggle.
 Life is what flows in between." (...)
 "You get paid for being right first, and to be first, you can’t wait for consensus."
 -- Naval Ravikant [1974]*

-### How to balance an imbalance?

-> *"An abnormal reaction to an abnormal situation is normal behaviour."
--- Victor Frankl [1905]*

-Overcompensate.
-Many people draw their deepest passion from the very thing they once struggled with.